 Ratri Ciptaningtyas is a lecturer in public health at Syarif Hidayatullah State Islamic University (UIN) in Jakarta.

-Ratu Durotun Nafisah is a researcher at the Center for State Policy Studies in the Faculty of Law, Padjadjaran University.
+Ratu Durotun Nafisah is a research associate at the Centre for Asian Legal Studies at the Faculty of Law, National University of Singapore (NUS).

 Raynov Tumorang Pamintori is a research fellow at Reprieve.
 Reprieve is a London-based international legal charity that provides free legal support to some of the world’s most vulnerable people, including those who are facing the death penalty and execution.